 Many of us have written about Atlantis and grab up books that reimagine or remember those times as soon as we find them.
 Turner spends a good deal of time in this civilization, showing us the capitol city with its looming pyramid, and taking us into the countryside where we see the fishing and farming villages, as well as the spreading forests.
 We get to watch Geodran grow up, be accepted into the temple, and go through some training.
 The High Priestess, rigid with tradition, has trouble allowing Geodran to meet her Goddess each full moon on the beach.
 Geodran succeeds.
 She learns sacred sexual ritual with none other than the son of the Goddess.

 But paradise is already falling.
 The priesthood is corrupt, trying to gain the immortal body of light through force and dark magic, dulling the pyramid’s beacon light and endangering the island.
-Geodran is directed … Continue reading
+Geodran … Continue reading

 These words offer wishes of good fortune to travelers of the Camino, or ‘The Way,’ – a pilgrimage on the Compostela de Santiago trail that runs from southern France through northern Spain.
 A friend from my writing critique group recently invited me to trek this 500 mile path with her.
 I was excited and intrigued at the prospect.